 Often located along beautiful shorelines or peaceful rivers, campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons of the course to focus on their goals for the future.
 Instructors check on each participant at least daily.

 Through these condensed experiences, students are provided space to express their opinions and make real choices while developing their individual identities and resistance to peer pressure.
-While on the expedition, students support each other and participate in social activities that strengthen empathy and belonging.
-They become comfortable living and working together in the wilderness and leave feeling inspired to take on real challenge and return readier to fully participate and positively engage at home, at school and in their communities.
+While on the expedition, youth support each other and participate in social activities that strengthen empathy and belonging.
+Students become comfortable living and working together in the wilderness and leave feeling inspired to take on real challenge and return readier to fully participate and positively engage at home, at school and in their communities.